 Ph.D., Curriculum and Teaching, Economic Education, University of North Carolina at Greensboro, 2015

 B.S., Career and Technical Education, Business/Marketing, Virginia Tech, 1993

-Cheryl has been a K-12 teacher educator for more than 15 years, specializing in economic education.
-She is especially passionate about equipping K-12 teachers with the economics and personal finance knowledge and instructional practices needed to empower their students for productive and prosperous lives as adult citizens.
-As co-director of the Center for Economic Education at Virginia Tech, Cheryl works in partnership with Professor Mike Ellerbrock, the Center’s long-time director.
-Together, Cheryl and Mike are increasing the center’s visibility to surrounding school districts and growing the program by increasing the awareness of its resources and programs to educators.
+Cheryl has been a K-12 teacher educator for more than 20 years.
+She is especially passionate about equipping K-12 teachers with the economics, personal finance, and entrepreneurship knowledge and instructional practices needed to empower their students for productive and prosperous lives as adult citizens.